ringcentral/ringcentral-api-docs/docs/webinar/quick-start.md

     $ php composer.phar require ringcentral/ringcentral-php
     ```

-    ### Create and edit meetings.php
+    ### Create and edit webinar.php

-    Create a file called `meetings.php`.
+    Create a file called `webinar.php`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```php
-    {!> code-samples/video/meetings.php !}
+    {!> code-samples/webinar/quick-start.php !}
     ```

     ### Run Your Code